lread/test-doc-blocks/doc/example.md

 - `:test-doc-blocks/apply` - controls to what code blocks options are applied
 - `:test-doc-blocks/skip` - skips the next code block
 - `:test-doc-blocks/reader-cond` - wraps your code block in a reader conditional
-- `:test-doc-blocks/test-ns` - specifies the test namespace
+- `:test-doc-blocks/test-ns` - specifies the output test namespace
 - `:test-doc-blocks/platform` - specifies Clojure file type to generate for test ns
 - `:test-doc-blocks/meta` - attach metadata to generated tests